 - Lacing as beer is consumed

-Kolsch/Stange – (SHTANGUH) Light, tall, think.
+Kolsch/Stange – (SHTANGUH) Light, tall, thin.
 Designed for quick, refreshing consumption.

 English Dimpled Mug – Wide and thick used for mild ales and bitters.

-Tapered Pils – became popular in art decos 1930’s.
-Narrow shape shows off the color, the outward taper supports the head and the foot provides a solid base.
+Tapered Pils – Narrow shape shows off the color, the outward taper supports the head and the foot provides a solid base.

-Snifter – popularized for branding and great for barley wines and imperial stouts.
+Snifter – Popularized for brandy and great for barley wines and imperial stouts.
 Deep incurved rim and small stature, it’s ideal for serving strong ales.

-Bolleke Goblet: Popular in Antwerp , Belgium smaller size is great for strong beers.
+Bolleke Goblet: Popular in Antwerp, Belgium, the smaller size is great for strong beers.
 Inward taper concentrates head and aroma.